antonioaguilar/notes/bash/Readme.md

 		-l : display command line.
 		-a : monitor all devices, even loopback/stopped ones.
 		-C : capture TCP and UDP.
-		-f : EXPERIMENTAL: specify string pcap filter (like tcpdump).
-This may be removed or changed in a future version. device : device(s) to monitor. default is all interfaces up and running excluding loopback

 When nethogs is running, press:
  q: quit
  s: sort by SENT traffic